Muhammad-Adil-code/ECC-TEST-PROJECT/README.md

 This `README.md` outlines the core guidance for the TEST Project.
 We're excited to see this vision come to life!

-For more details or to contribute, please refer to the project documentation or contact the team.
+For more details or to contribute, contact with me.